 - Day 2, Tuesday – You sell your shares of Company A for a total of $5,250.
-Stock transactions have a settlement date of T+3, meaning the trade date plus three market days.
-This transaction will settle on Day 5 (Day 2 + 3), or Friday.
+Stock transactions have a settlement date of T+2, meaning the trade date plus two market days.
+This transaction will settle on Day 4 (Day 2 + 2), or Thursday.
 Your account now has $0 in settled funds, $5,250 in unsettled funds, and a total account money balance of $5,250.

-- Day 4, Thursday – You sell your shares of Company B for a total of $4,900.
-This is free riding, a violation of Reg T. The proceeds from the sale of Company A on Tuesday will not settle until Friday.
-Any purchases made with those funds must be held until the funding transaction, your sale of Company A, has settled.
+- Day 3, Wednesday – You sell your shares of Company B in the afternoon for a total of $4900.
+This is free riding, a violation of Reg T. The proceeds from the sale of Company A on Tuesday will not settled until Thursday.
+Any purchases made with those funds must be held until the funds transaction, your sale of Company A, has settled.